 - If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on the CPOMs system in the agreed way.
-They may also discuss their concerns in person with the DSL but the details of the concern must be recorded on the CPOMS system. - inform the DSL that a concern has been raised - DSL/DDSL will act on the concerns accordingly and record any actions taken or request actions to be taken. - DSL/DDSL may contact CHAD for further advice, if required. - School must detail its specific reporting arrangements/processes, including for initial concerns and concerns, and details of how the CPOMS system is to be used, - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - St Augustine's School recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+They may also discuss their concerns in person with the DSL but the details of the concern must be recorded on the CPOMS system. - inform the DSL that a concern has been raised - DSL/DDSL will act on the concerns accordingly and record any actions taken or request actions to be taken. - School may contact ChAD for further advice. - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
+The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - St Augustine's recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
 However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way. - Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and record on the school's CPOMs system.. - If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.